generalustelaru/ophir-2d/README.md

 If you experience mouseover or click issues, try using an alternative browser (Chrome, Firefox, and Edge should work).
 If your client gets stuck, try refreshing the tab.
 If that doesn't work, log out and back in again.
-If that doesn't work, run `make restart` or `docker compose restart game-server`
+If that doesn't work, run `make restart` or `docker compose restart game-server-dev`

 ## How to play
 Create an account with just a name and password.
 After logging in, you will reach the "Lobby", a dashboard-like page where you can spectate, join, or start game sessions.